Enhanced Relaxed Physical Factorization preconditioner for coupled poromechanics: Introduction

-A recent novel approach belonging to the second class of methods is the relaxed physical factorization (RPF) preconditioner \cite{FriCasFer19}.
-The distinctive feature of the RPF algorithm is that it does not rely on accurate sparse approximations of the Schur complements, with the convergence accelerated by setting a nearly-optimal relaxation parameter $\alpha$.
-Similar approaches were originally developed for the solution of the linear system arising from the discretization of the Navier-Stokes equations \cite{BenNgNiuZhe11,BenDepGraQua16}.
-Even though RPF proved very efficient in the solution of challenging problems with severe material heterogeneities, a performance degradation can be observed when the time-step size $\Delta t$ approaches 0 (undrained conditions) or $+\infty$ (fully drained conditions).
-This behaviour is due to the increase of the ill-conditioning of the inner blocks, which causes the worsening of the RPF efficiency and robustness.
+The RPF technique has been shown very efficient in solving challenging problems with severe material heterogeneities {and proved competitive with other well-established block preconditioners \cite{FriCasFer19}.} However, a performance degradation can be observed when the time-step approaches 0 (undrained conditions) or $+\infty$ (fully drained conditions).
+This behavior is due to the increase of the ill-conditioning of the inner blocks, which causes the worsening of the RPF efficiency and robustness.
 In fact, the native RPF preconditioner requires the solution of inner systems in the form $\hat{C}=(C+\beta FF^T)$, where $C$ is SPD and $FF^T$ is rank-deficient, and $\beta$ is a scalar coefficient that may tend to infinity in the limit case of $\frac{\Delta t}{t_c} \ll 1$ (undrained conditions) or $\frac{\Delta t}{t_c} \gg 1$ (uncoupled consolidation), with $t_c$ the characteristic consolidation time \cite{Cou04}.
 Problematic issues with a very similar algebraic origin may frequently occur in several other important applications beyond coupled poromechanics and independently of the selected discretization spaces, e.g., in augmented Lagrangian approaches for the Navier-Stokes equations or mixed formulations of incompressible elasticity \cite{BriSte96,OlsBen07,BenOls11,BenOlsWan11,FarMitWec19}.
 In this paper, we advance two methods to stabilize the solves with the inner blocks $\hat{C}$.
 In the first approach, a natural splitting of $\hat{C}$ is proposed to obtain a convergent sequential iterative scheme.
-In the second approach, a proper projection operator is introduced to annihilate the near-kernel modes of $\hat{C}$.
-We would like to emphasize that the proposed two strategies are fully algebraic, hence they are naturally amenable to a generalization to other applications where such an issue might arise.
+In the second approach, a proper projection operator is introduced to annihilate the near-kernel modes of $\hat{C}$. {We would like to emphasize that the proposed two strategies are fully algebraic, hence they are naturally amenable to a generalization to other applications where such an issue might arise.}